TrushilBudhia/Password-Generator/README.md

 ## Description

-An application that enables a person to generate a random password based on criteria they have selected.
+An application that enables the user to generate a random password based on criteria they have selected.

 The user can select the length of the password and whether it includes lower case, upper case, number and/or special characters.
 At least one character type needs to be selected in order for a password to be generated.

+The password length needs to be between 8-128 characters.

-Once the prompts are answered, the randomized password will be display in the web page following the criteria the user has selected.
+Once the prompts are answered and the information verfied, the randomized password will be display in the web page based on the criteria the user has selected.

 ## Link